 While generally regarded as being a terribly unhealthy breed in the past, responsible breeding is changing that.
 Many of the issues once common in the German Shepherd are now rarely seen due to the cessation of breeding animals with those genetic conditions.
 However, German Shepherds are still prone to two very serious problems: hip dysplasia and degenerative myelopathy – a progressive deterioration of the spinal cord.
 While neither of these conditions directly determine German Shepherd life expectancy, they do play a secondary role in lifespan due to quality of life issues.

 Hip dysplasia is a condition in which the head of the femur doesn’t properly seat in the socket of the hip bone.
-At first, there are no signs, but over time this changes.
+At first, there are no signs, but over time this change.
 As the malformed ball and socket interact, they rub and grind, causing stability and motor issues as well as pain.
 In mild cases, the disorder can be treated and controlled with medications, while severe cases often require surgical repair.
 It’s important to have your German Shepherd examined by a vet to determine if your dog was born with this congenital defect.
+FYI, I’ve seen people ask “do German Shepherds like baths?”
+While it depends on the dog, if yours does, a warm bath is soothing for their aching hip joints.

 This one has a more direct effect on German Shepherd life expectancy because it severely limits a Shepherd’s quality of life.
 In addition to that, as large breeds, they can be hard for owners to maneuver them out the door for going potty and cleaning – no matter how much the owner wants to do it.